piyushmali/Node-Wallet-API/README.md

 - JWT token expiration and validation.
 - Input validation and sanitization to prevent common security vulnerabilities.

-### 16. Future Improvements

-- Implement additional features such as two-factor authentication (2FA) for enhanced security.
-- Enhance email templates and notifications for better user experience.

----

-This README file provides a detailed overview of the Node.js Wallet API, including setup instructions, feature implementation details, API endpoints, and considerations for security and future improvements.
-Adjust the sections and details based on your specific project implementation and requirements.Certainly!
-Here's a more coding-oriented README file that provides details on how each task is implemented in your Node.js Wallet API:

 ---

 # Node.js Wallet API